Affects millions of travellers worldwide.

 Johns Hopkins Sleep Disorders Center

 DNN has received consulting fees and honoraria for speaking programs from Sanofi-Aventis and Takeda Pharmaceuticals.
-These companies manufacture medications mentioned in the monograph.
+These companies manufacture medications mentioned in this topic.

 UK Cochrane Centre

-AH is an author of a number of references cited in this monograph.
+AH is an author of a number of references cited in this topic.